ngiangre/ngiangre.github.io/content/cv/Nicholas_Giangreco_CV.md

 MENTORING, TUTORING, and WRITING
 ----------

+- Mentor in the [Say Yes not-for-profit](https://sayyesbuffalo.org) in Buffalo NY
+   * Mission is to remove barriers to educational and economic attainment for our young people.
 - Mentor in technical and entrepreneurship development for the [Innovate Children's Health Challenge](https://www.innovatechildrenshealth.com/)
 - Advisor, mentor and tutor for project management, R and python programming, and statistics and machine learning to high school/college/graduate students and professionals.
 - ["Hack nights -- Solving healthcare data-science/AI/ML problems"](https://www.eventbrite.com/e/healthcare-hack-night-tickets-72013860395) Introduction to cancer genomics four part series.
 Co-led with Matthew Eng